ethan-mace/Algorithms/Sort Array/JavaScript/Combine and Sort/README.md

-Combine and sort arrays using JavaScript
+Combine and sort arrays (ascending) using JavaScript